Qupkiii/BeWell/README.md

 - stories/cases of similar patients with similar problems from the same country
 - sleep and step monitoring (smart-watches)
 - appoinment and phonebook (GP, helpline, psychiatrist) chat with GP/clinician?
-- link to local mental helath forums
+- link to local mental health forums